Skip to content

 Since winning the Gold Award in December 2021, CLT-ECOS is delivered in collaboration with QS World Merit; in 2022 for example through three trainings offered worldwide and taken by over 70 nations.
 Overall, the CLT-ECOS has reached over 10 000 people.

-In November 2022, in partnership with the Carbon Literacy Project, Natalie Toms (the RSB Lab) delivered CLT to SMEs across Nottingham Business Improvement District (BID).
-The aim is to roll out the CLT to further organisations across the UK, with several already in the pipeline for 2023.
+In partnership with the Carbon Literacy Project, Natalie Toms (the RSB Lab) delivers CLT to SMEs across Nottingham, with the most recent clients being Nottingham Business Improvement District (BID).

 Find out more here: